Master of Science in School Counseling

 This program provides students with theoretical knowledge and training based on standards determined by the Missouri Department of Elementary and Secondary Education.
 Graduates are prepared to be effective school counselors who serve student and families in public and private school communities.
 By completing extra electives, students may earn an additional certification as a School Psychological Examiner in Missouri.
 Completion of coursework satisfies specific requirements for a Licensed Professional Counselor (LPC) in Missouri.

 Evangel University's Master of Science degree in School Counseling prepares graduates for certification within the State of Missouri.
 Requirements may differ from state to state.
 Consult professional requirements within a state of planned practice.
+The Evangel website also maintains a list of states whose licensing requirements are met by Evangel's Counseling program.

 Degree Pathways